 Counties Power's prices are a combination of both fixed and variable components.
 The model associates each allocated cost pool with either a fixed or a variable component of the price.
-This step links the structure of prices with the structure of costs so that the level of each price component reflects - where possible5 - relevant costs.
-For example, costs in the "consumer overheads - ICP" pool are those that Counties Power believes are related to the number of ICPs on its network and are therefore most appropriately recovered through a fixed price component.
+This step links the structure of prices with the structure of costs so that the level of each price component reflects - where possible - relevant costs.
+For example, costs in the "consumer overheads" ICP pool are those that Counties Power believes are related to the number of ICPs on its network and are therefore most appropriately recovered through a fixed price component.

-Counties Power has modelled its mass market time-of-use prices (peak and off-peak prices) separately from its standard prices for mass market consumers.
-This is intended to ensure that Counties Power can calculate a revenue neutral position between these pricing methods.
+Counties Power has, from FY2020, modelled its mass market time-of-use prices (peak and off-peak prices) alongside its standard prices for mass market consumers.
 The pricing model has been designed to also enable future options, including capacity and demand based pricing.

-4 Counties Power is required to make this correction owing to the LFC regulations.
+&lt;sup>3 Counties Power is required to make this correction owing to the LFC regulations.
 However, the Company considers this to be an inefficient allocation of costs that is unfair to some consumer groups, such as large families in rented homes.

-5 Most of the Company's distribution costs are fixed, however LFC regulations presently prevent the Company from allocating fixed costs in a way that reflects its underlying cost structure and send truly cost-reflective signals to retailers and consumers.
+&lt;sup>4 Most of the Company's distribution costs are fixed, however LFC regulations presently prevent the Company from allocating fixed costs in a way that reflects its underlying cost structure and send truly cost-reflective signals to retailers and consumers.